 System / Recipients / Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights NHS Trusts - Hospitals, Community or Mental Health Trusts.
 Other care providers with NHS contracts (e.g. services providing ultrasound scans, medical imaging; specialist providers such as those providing day surgery, other direct care tests / services) Personal data concerning your GP medical record may be shared with NHS Trusts in order to enable their healthcare professionals make the best informed decision about your health needs, and provide you with the best possible care if you visit these providers for routine care and referrals.
 Your information will also be shared with other care providers to provide best care, for example for medical imaging tests the practice cannot perform itself.
 Note that NHS contracts are commonly delivered by private organisations; some of these providers will be partnerships, companies and other bodies, along with statutory NHS bodies such as NHS Trusts.
-Your personal information may also be processed for local administrative purposes such as: • Waiting list management; • local clinical audit; • Performance against local targets; • activity monitoring; • production of datasets to submit for commissioning purposes and national collections.
-The source of the information shared in this way is your electronic GP record.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care.
-Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
+Your personal information may also be processed for local administrative purposes such as: Waiting list management; local clinical audit; Performance against local targets; activity monitoring; by the Practice will be kept for the duration Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
 Article 9(2) (b) - processing necessary in the field of employment, social security and social protection law.
 Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services.
-Related Legislation: You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
+This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and